Seasonal Affective Disorder (SAD): More Than the Winter Blues

 - Vitamin D supplements

-For help finding treatment, visit the NIMH Help for Mental Illnesses webpage.
+For help finding treatment, visit NIMH’s Help for Mental Illnesses webpage.

-If you or someone you know is in immediate distress or is thinking about hurting themselves, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255), or text the Crisis Text Line (text HELLO to 741741).
+If you or someone you know is in immediate distress or is thinking about hurting themselves, call or text the 988 Suicide & Crisis Lifeline at 988 or chat at 988lifeline.org.